mvd010/meet-teams-bot/README.md

 ### Video Participants on Teams (Docker)

-⚠️ **Current Docker Limitation**: When running the bot in Docker, you may not see video streams of other participants in Microsoft Teams meetings.
-This is due to browser compatibility (chromium) issues in the containerized environment.
+⚠️ **ARM Platform Limitation**: When running the bot on an ARM-based system, video streams from other participants in Microsoft Teams meetings may not be visible.
+This is due to browser compatibility issues—Google Chrome is not supported on ARM, so Chromium is used instead, which offers limited functionality in this context.

+🔧 **Docker Behavior**: The provided Dockerfile automatically installs Google Chrome on AMD64 systems and Chromium on ARM systems.

-✅ **Production Workaround**: For full video support, deploy the bot on a **real Ubuntu server with Google Chrome** installed.
-This provides optimal compatibility and performance.
+✅ **Recommended Solution**: For full video functionality and optimal performance, deploy the bot on an **AMD64** system, which fully supports Google Chrome.

-🙋‍♂️ **Community Contribution Welcome**: We'd love a community PR that properly integrates Google Chrome into our Docker image!

 ## Dive Deeper